Nemesis533/Local_LLHAMA/README.md

 Create an **easy-to-install, easy-to-configure package** that serves as a complete cloud-free alternative to proprietary AI platforms.
 Focus on simplified deployment, hardware adaptability through presets, and intuitive configuration.

 **Next Steps:**
-0.7
-- System conversation memory and lookup
-- Auto-detection of hardware capabilities with preset recommendations
-- Improved documentation and quickstart guides

 0.8
 - Streamlined custom function integration
 - Automation creation via function calling